dustinpfister/blog_posts/_posts/canvas-example-a-planet-of-mine-clone.md

 ### 2.1 - The start of the world module and the item database

 At the top of the module I have a crude item database in the form of an array literal.
+I am not completely sure how this might evolve as I continue to work on this example now and then, so for now each item just has a description, a max workers property, and some additional values that outline what the item does.

 ```js
 var worldMod = (function () {